AlekOmOm/notes_DevOps/10._Databases_ORM_Data_scraping_Web_crawling/02b-sqlx-rust-docker.md

 2. Handling database connections in CI/CD environments
 3. Managing different database types (SQLite vs PostgreSQL)
 4. Configuring database paths for deployment

+> Note: While this guide focuses on SQLx, it's worth mentioning that SQLx provides its own built-in migration system (`sqlx migrate`) which integrates directly with the SQLx workflow, unlike the Knex.js examples in the previous notes.

 ## SQLx in Rust Applications